Part 1 of ‘The Vesuvius Suite’

 Colloquially known as Vesuvio, the ladies in Christ often cited it as a final destination for unruly boys.
 The boys, however, viewed it as a symbol of freedom, an improvement on the hell they already occupied.
 To the young Racine the volcano seemed just at the end of the street.
 His dreams were laden with portents brooding beyond the high walls of the orphanage and the crumbling tenements of the neighbourhood.

-When it dressed itself in clouds of smoke issuing from its belly, as it did on most days, despite its history the volcano became the magic filling Racine’s imagined life.
+Every morning Vesuvio dressed itself in clouds of smoke that issued from deep within its belly.
+Despite its terrible history, the volcano became the magic filling Racine’s imagined life.
 In one dream he grew wings and flew to the holy mountain and beyond.
 He was a boy with a talent for invention and possessed a good brain as yet raw and untutored, awaiting lessons not currently available.

 A daily hour-long release to the Golgotha of the courtyard seemed designed to sort men from boys.
 It was a place of terror for Racine but fitted neatly with the orphanages preoccupation with serving a vengeful God.
 The one time when the boys were unchaperoned left the meek among them most vulnerable.

 Following their meagre lunch the boys would be herded to the bare courtyard and locked in.
-One or two dark-robed wardens would then retire to the balconies above and view but not intervene in any number of gladiatorial cruelties below.
+One or two dark-robed and hooded wardens would then retire to the balconies above and view, without intervention, any number of gladiatorial cruelties below.
 Some of these young toughs had vengeance in mind for one slight or other and there were others engaged in the art of bullying for sport.
 This was their only physical exercise and some took to it with a terrible glee.

 Roberto was also in receipt of a physical disability.
 His right leg was shorter than the left by approximately forty millimetres, causing him to develop an odd sideways limp.
 It would not have been much trouble for the nuns to provide a prosthetic for the boy, but it appears they were not about to blot their pristine copybook of neglect.
 It was said of this boy, that his easy smile and dark, glistening eyes could collapse into a serpentine leer at a moment’s notice.
 The awkward gait only enhanced his menacing presence.